About the UBC Community Clean Air Spaces Study Dashboard

 How to read the AQHI+ scale

-The Air Quality Health Index (AQHI) scale is designed to help you identify the level of risk health associated with outdoor air quality.
+The Air Quality Health Index (AQHI) scale is designed to help you identify the level of health risk associated with outdoor air quality.
 The AQHI+ scale is an updated index that is designed to capture sudden or temporary spikes in pollution from wildfire smoke.
 Both the AQHI and AQHI+ scales range from 1–10+, grouped into health-risk categories:

 - 1–3: Low health risk